hbctraining/Intro-to-R-with-DGE/lessons/19_functional_analysis.md

             sep="\t", quote=F, row.names=F)
 ```

-Now, extract only those lines in the gProfiler results with GO term accession numbers for downstream analyses:
+Now, extract only the lines in the gProfiler results with GO term accession numbers for downstream analyses:

 ```r
 ## Extract GO IDs for downstream analysis